martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 certificate (but the certificate MAY have other values as well).
 However, the recipient MUST ignore and skip any unrecognized certificate extension OIDs.

+Servers MUST be able to recognize the "subjectAltName" extension ([RFC2459] section 4.2.1.7) at a minimum.
+Clients MUST always specify the desired origin using this extension, though other extensions MAY also be included.

 PKIX RFCs define a variety of certificate extension OIDs and their corresponding value types.
 Depending on the type, matching certificate